Inclusion Manager/Senco: Ms Anne Smith

 Who are the best people to talk to at WPA about my child’s difficulties with learning, special educational needs or disability?

 First, arrange a meeting with your child’s class teacher to discuss your concerns.
 They will be able to tell you how they can support your child in class.
 They will also refer your concerns to the SEND Coordinator (SENDCo), who may also wish to meet you to discuss your concerns.
-The SENDCo is Miss Natalie de Silva, who is also the Headteacher.
+The SENDCo is Miss Anne Smith, who is our Inclusion Manager.

 How will the school let me know if they have any concerns about my child’s learning, special educational needs or disability?